-Nikon 35Ti, about $300. enlarge.
-This free website's biggest source of support is when you use these links, especially this link to them at Adorama or this link directly to them at eBay where I got this one (see How to Win at eBay), when you get anything, regardless of the country in which you live.
+Nikon 35Ti (13.125 oz./372.1g with film and CR123 battery, about $300 used). enlarge.
+This free website's biggest source of support is when you use these links, especially this link directly to them at eBay where I got mine (see How to Win at eBay), when you get anything, regardless of the country in which you live.
 Thanks!
 Ken.

 The Nikon 35Ti was a rich guy's vacation camera.
 The model name means 35(mm lens) and Titanium covers.
 It cost about a grand ($1,000) when it came out in 1993.